-In order to test the reliability of AI analysis, we carried out literature search in PubMed, CNKI, and other databases.
-A total of 34 references and 11817 cases related to clinical manifestations and organ involvement were selected, in which 2019-nCOV (4 references, 1278 cases), SARS (17 references, 7671 cases), and MERS (13 references, 2868 cases) were included.
+In order to test the reliability of AI analysis, we carried out literature search in PubMed and CNKI.
+A total of 34 references and 11,817 cases related to clinical manifestations and organ involvement were selected, in which 2019-nCOV (4 references, 1278 cases), SARS (17 references, 7671 cases), and MERS (13 references, 2868 cases) were collected.
 In addition, there were 24 references and 64 cases of autopsy or tissue and organ reports for COVID-19 and SARS.
 According to the statistics, respiratory system involvement accounted for 42.8%, 39.5% and 64.1% of the three corona virus-related diseases, respectively; digestive system involvement accounted for 3.5%, 13% and 20.5%; eye involvement was reported to account for 4.6% in 2019-nCOV.
 Fever symptoms accounted for 27.9%, 37.4% and 31.1% respectively.
 In addition, there were headache, myalgia, fatigue, chill, vertigo and other symptoms.
-(Table 6)
+(Table 6).
 We found that respiratory system involvement was the most common, which was also confirmed in our algorithm (ACE2, OR=0.34; TMPRSS2, OR=0.19).
-The algorithm also indicated the symptoms of eye involvement (ACE2, OR=0.29), and these clinical symptom also had higher frequency in patients with 2019-COV (4.6%).
-The algorithm also found that the brain (0.23), the endocrine system (ACE2, OR=0.25; TMPRSS2, OR=0.19) and urinary system (ACE2, OR=0.28; TMPRSS2, OR=0.22) might have a certain degree of involvement.
+The algorithm also indicated the symptoms of eye involvement (ACE2, OR=0.29), and these clinical symptoms also had higher frequency in patients with 2019-COV (4.6%).
+The algorithm also found that the brain (OR=0.23???), the endocrine system (ACE2, OR=0.25; TMPRSS2, OR=0.19) and urinary system (ACE2, OR=0.28; TMPRSS2, OR=0.22) might have a certain degree of involvement.

-Bioinformatics analysis and drug prediction.
+MedE2vec based drug prediction identified promising therapeutic candidate for 2019-nCoV

-Through the literature mining of natural language and public gene databases, we screened 27 molecules / proteins based on ACE II keyword, and found that acetylcholinesterase, vasoactive intestinal peptide receptor 1, SLC33A1, CTSC, apalein peptide, AGTR1, angiotensin Ⅱtype I receptor, MAPK3, IL-6, etc. were highly correlated (Table 7).
-Moreover, the screening based on TMPRSS2 keyword discovered 43 molecular/protein related entities, among which PTEN, NAA50, ERG, PSAT1, GGH, etc. had higher correlations.
-(Table 8)

-A total of 745 pathways were obtained by enriching 27 related molecules/proteins of ACE II.
-The pathways of TOP50 were listed in the table, including Oxidative stress_ROS-induced cellular signaling, Angiotensin II/AGTR1 signaling via p38, ERK and PI3K, IL-17-induced mucin expression in CF airways, etc. (Fig 2) Forty-three related molecular/protein pathways of TMPRSS2 were enriched, and a total of 686 pathways were obtained.
-The pathways of TOP50 were listed in the table, including Cell cycle_Role of 14-3-3 proteins in cell cycle regulation, Immune response_HMGB1 release from the cell, Signal transduction_PTEN pathway, etc. (Fig 3)
+Through the literature mining of natural language and public gene databases, we screened 27 molecules proteins showed interaction with ACE2, and found that acetylcholinesterase, vasoactive intestinal peptide receptor, SLC33A1, CTSC, apalein peptide, AGTR1, The angiotensin II type 1 receptor, MAPK3, IL-6 were highly correlated (Table 7).
+Moreover, the screening based on TMPRSS2 keyword discovered 43 molecular/protein related entities, among which PTEN, NAA50, ERG, PSAT1, GGH showed higher correlations (Table 8).
+Meanwhile, a total of 745 pathways were obtained by enriching 27 related molecules/proteins of ACE II.
+The pathways of TOP50 were listed in the table, including Oxidative stress_ROS-induced cellular signaling, Angiotensin II/AGTR1 signaling via p38, ERK and PI3K, IL-17-induced mucin expression in CF airways (Figure 2).
+Forty-three related molecular/protein pathways of TMPRSS2 were enriched, and a total of 686 pathways were obtained.
+The pathways of TOP50 were listed in the table, including Cell cycle_Role of 14-3-3 proteins in cell cycle regulation, Immune response_HMGB1 release from the cell, Signal transduction_PTEN pathway (Figure 3).

-In order to further verify the significance of our prediction genes and pathways based on natural language for drugs related to 2019-nCOV virus therapy, we used MetaCore databases to search for ACE2 and TMPRSS as keywords to find out the top 50 pathways with the most significant correlation.
+In order to further verify the significance of our prediction genes and pathways based on natural language for drugs related to 2019-nCOV virus therapy, we used MetaCore databases to take ACE2 and TMPRSS as keywords to find out the top 50 pathways with the most significant correlation including xx, xx (provide a description in the method section to this part).
 We further verified the 21 potential therapeutic drugs of the nCOV pneumonia based on Host-based treatment strategies reported in the literature.
 The pathways involved in the 21 drugs were searched by MetaCore databases.
 Among them, 10 drugs had the research data of related pathways, and a total of 623 pathways were obtained.
 Among them, three kinds of drug-related pathways exist in the ACE2 and TMPRSS2-related pathways obtained by our calculation and analysis, which are interferon, rapamycin and K22 respectively.
-The specific results were shown in Table 9.
+The specific results were shown in Table 9. [here, the reader will be confused since you didn’t describe it clearly in the method section]